-Normally, when a subversion client connects to svnserve, the server sends a greeting which advertises a list of capabilities it supports, and the client responds with a similar list of capabilities.
-If the server is configured to require authentication, it then sends a challenge which lists the authentication mechanisms available; the client responds by choosing one of the mechanisms, and then authentication is carried out in some number of roundtrip messages.
-Even when SASL capabilities aren't present, the client and server inherently know how to use the CRAM-MD5 and ANONYMOUS mechanisms (see the section called "Built-in authentication and authorization").
-If server and client were linked against SASL, then a number of other authentication mechanisms may also be available.
-However, you'll need to explicitly configure SASL on the server-side to advertise them.
+Normally, when a subversion client connects to svnserve, the server sends a greeting that advertises a list of the capabilities it supports, and the client responds with a similar list of capabilities.
+If the server is configured to require authentication, it then sends a challenge that lists the authentication mechanisms available; the client responds by choosing one of the mechanisms, and then authentication is carried out in some number of round-trip messages.
+Even when SASL capabilities aren't present, the client and server inherently know how to use the CRAM-MD5 and ANONYMOUS mechanisms (see the section called "Built-in Authentication and Authorization").
+If server and client were linked against SASL, a number of other authentication mechanisms may also be available.
+However, you'll need to explicitly configure SASL on the server side to advertise them.